Kitura/swift-html-entities/README.md

 # HTMLEntities
-HTML character escape utility tool for Swift.
+Pure Swift HTML character escape utility tool for Swift 3.0.

 Currently includes support for HTML4 named character references.
 You can find the list of all 252 HTML4 named character references [here](https://www.w3.org/TR/html4/sgml/entities.html).

 `HTMLEntities` escapes ALL non-ASCII characters, as well as the characters `<`, `>`, `&`, `”`, `’` as these five characters are part of the HTML tag and HTML attribute syntaxes.

-In additional, `HTMLEntities` can unescape encoded HTML text that contains decimal, hexadecimal, or HTML4 named character reference escapes. **NOTE:** The full set of HTML5 named character references is not yet supported.
+In addition, `HTMLEntities` can unescape encoded HTML text that contains decimal, hexadecimal, or HTML4 named character reference escapes. **NOTE:** The full set of HTML5 named character references is not yet supported.
+Only HTML4 named character references are supported.

 ## Usage